Infineon/mtb-example-fx2g3-uvc-uac/README.md

 #### UVC data transfer

-- Depending on compile time options, LVCMOS Interface, 16-bit bus width, and UVC header addition by FX2G3 are selected
+- Depending on the compile-time options, LVCMOS Interface, 16-bit bus width, and UVC header addition by FX2G3 are selected
 - Once the UVC camera is opened in the host application:

    - The streaming DMA channel is enabled
    - The video source is configured to stream the selected video resolution
    - The DMA ready flag on the SIP interface is asserted
    - The FPGA data source starts streaming video data to the FX2G3 device

-- Video data moves from the LVCMOS subsystem to the SRAM through high-Bandwidth DMA
+- Video data moves from the LVCMOS subsystem to the SRAM through high bandwidth DMA
 - The data is forwarded to the USBHS EP 1-IN.
-DataWire DMA channels are used for USBHS transfers
+DataWire DMA channels are used in the case of USBHS transfers
 - Video data moves from USB device BULK endpoint 1-IN to the HOST UVC application